bmustiata/vim-todo/README.md

 vim-todo
 ========

-A super simple plugin that generates checkboxes that can be checked and unchecked.
-Simpe to use, full of features.
+A super simple plugin that generates checkboxes that can be checked, unchecked, and in progress.
+Simple to use, full of features.

 Usage and Installation